umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Nested-Content/index.md

 It has the Properties: `user_name`, `user_email`, `join_time`, `leave_time`, `duration`, `phone`.

 To save data in Nested Content, we need to create a new C# List containing a `Dictionary` of type `<string, object>`. `Dictionary<string, string>` would also work.

-The first dictionary item property/parameter we should specify for each Nested Content element is `ncContentTypeAlias`, which is the alias of the Document Type that is the embed element in Nested Content.
+The first dictionary item property/parameter we should specify for each Nested Content element is `ncContentTypeAlias`, which is the alias of the Document Type that is the embedded element in Nested Content.

 Afterwards, the entire list needs to be serialized to Json via JsonConvert.